ukri-excalibur/excalibur-tests/apps/omb/README.md

     - Test name, as given above without the leading "osu_"
     - "procs_per_node=N" where N is as described above for the relevant test

-# Installation - OpenHPC

-Install a `perf-tools` package e.g.:

-    sudo yum install ohpc-gnu8-perf-tools

-This installs gnu8, openmpi3 (and mvapich2) as well as OMB.

-# Installation - Spack

-Install package `osu-micro-benchmarks` with default variants.

-See note in main README re. usage of spack with existing mpi library installations.

-# Configurating ReFrame

-See main README.

 # Running
 Run all tests using e.g.:

-    cd hpc-tests
-    conda activate hpc-tests
     reframe/bin/reframe -C reframe_config.py -c apps/omb/ --run --performance-report